common name: American grasshopper

 Figure 7.
 Second instar nymph of the American grasshopper, Schistocerca Americana (Drury).
 Photograph by Lyle J. Buss, University of Florida.

-The changes in the 3rd instars are a length of 16 to 20 mm, 21 to 22 antennal segments and the wing pads take on a triangular shape.
+The third instars are 16 to 20 mm long, have 21 to 22 antennal segments and wing pads with a triangular shape.

 Figure 8.
 Third instar nymph of the American grasshopper, Schistocerca americana (Drury).
 Photograph by Lyle J. Buss, University of Florida.